 A few more examples.
 Popular to all, Domino’s uses a chatbot to order a pizza by customers’ choice.
 The chatbot of the famous clothing brand Levi’s serves customers as a virtual assistant.
 The user chooses from predefined answers (such as orders, deliveries, returns) and the bot directs them to where they can find the answer on Levi’s website.

-On the platform of Umni, you can make forms for orders with drop-down menus with a choice of what exactly the customers want, or a product catalog, which is another example of how to use an AI chatbot by online retailers.
-A chatbot on Umni’s platform can be shared on social media, via QR code in the offline store or elsewhere – with a link to a specific part of the chatbot, where the client needs to be in order to perform a certain action.
-This is another of the many benefits of using AI chatbot by online retailers to improve their business processes and another reason why it is so popular and why brands globally use them to be more competitive.
+On the Umni platform, you can make forms for orders with drop-down menus with a choice of what exactly the customers want, or a product catalog, which is another example of how to use an AI chatbot by online retailers.
+A chatbot on Umni’s platform can be shared on social media, via QR code in the offline store, or elsewhere – with a link to a specific part of the chatbot, where the client needs to be in order to perform a certain action.
+This is another of the many benefits of using AI chatbots by online retailers to improve their business processes and another reason why it is so popular and why brands globally use them to be more competitive.

 The medical sector is constantly digitalizing, and the pandemic further increases the need for digital assistance for personal safety.
 There are many situations where a chatbot can help doctors, nurses, patients, or their families.
 It can help with better organization when visiting a medical center – with instructions on what is needed before visiting without waiting for an answer on the phone – directly from the chatbot, emergency assistance situations, offering a solution to simple medical problems by redirecting to certain studies with steps on how to proceed in a particular emergency or not so urgent situation, bookings for examination hours, etc.